 "Aibou, why should I hate you?"

 "Because... ", Yuugi started to sob again, "because I've acted like a cheap whore.
 I sank so low, I still can't believe I did this!"

 "Aibou?"
 Atemu looked at the teen, deeply worried now.

 "I've slept with him!" the teen nearly screamed.
-"How can you be so calm when I made love to a totally stranger?
-I didn't mean to do it.
+"How can you be so calm when I made love to a total stranger?
+I didn't mean to do this.
 I don't know what happened.
-I can't understand it myself."
+I can't understand myself."

 Another sob escaped his throat and he looked up at the former pharaoh of Egypt, voice now quiet and shaking when he said his next sentence.

 "All I ever wanted was to give my first time to you!"